Rpennin1/BeccaPennington_finaltest_2026_p2/README.md

 # BeccaPennington: here are the instructions for the final test respository.

-# Beccapennington: This app.py file is used for Python code for the web app.
+# BeccaPennington: This app.py file is used for Python code for the web app.

+# BeccaPennington: This BeccaPennington_finaltest_2026_p2 is used for the template for the web app